Email to - firstname.lastname@example.org

 Prescriptions for certain medicines don't quite follow the rules shown above.
 There is only a small handful of these and they will show on our website as a "Scheduled Drug".
 The differences regarding prescriptions between these medicines and most of the prescription medicines listed on the website are as follows:

 We are sorry for the inconvenience caused by these extra restrictions, but these are the regulations.
-Please don't even bother asking us to make exceptions to the above, regardless of the situation.
+Unfortunately we cannot make any exceptions, regardless of the situation.

 Where can I find more information about Authorised Medications?

 Information about all medicines authorised for use in the UK can be found in the form of a "Summary of Product Characteristics" (SPC) on the VMD website.
 Follow this link to be taken to the page where you can search their database for the SPC using the brand name of the medicine you are interested in.
 This is in addition to the product datasheet which can be found under the description of the product on the VetMedsDirect website.

 How can I officially report a suspected problem, side effect or lack of effect regarding a medicine I have used?